-If you are unfamiliar with how to determine the tariff classification, Customs valuation or permit requirements for the goods you import, Customs suggests you engage your freight forwarder or a Customs broker to lodge import documents on your behalf.
+If you are unfamiliar with how to determine the tariff classification, Customs valuation or permit requirements for the goods you import, Customs suggests you engage your Customs broker to lodge import documents on your behalf.
 Alternatively, you may contact the Customs Service of your port of entry.

 Errors or omissions on import entries can cause incorrect duty payments and incorrect import data.
 Customs can impose a monetary penalty on the maker (agent/importer) of a Customs entry, which contains errors or omissions.
 See Sections 137, 139, 140, 141, 142, 143 of Customs Act.

 The Customs controlled licensed areas for the temporary holding of imported goods, for the purposes of storage and examination of those goods are:

 - inland freight stations (IFS)

 - sea ports (Suva, Lautoka, Savusavu, Oinafa Bay Rotuma and Levuka)

 - airports (Nadi and Nausori)